Quasi-invariant Gaussian measures for the two-dimensional defocusing cubic nonlinear wave equation: Introduction

 \subsection{Renormalized energy}

 We now derive the renormalized energies associated to NLKG \eqref{KG-sys}.
-As already mentioned, these renormalized energy and the related energy estimates are the main novelty of this work.
-Such type of renormalizations usually appears in the context of low regularity solutions.
+As already mentioned, these renormalized energies and the related energy estimates are the main novelty of this work.
+Such renormalizations usually appear in the context of low regularity solutions.
 We find it interesting that, in our problem, even for large $s$ (very regular solutions), we are obliged to appeal to a renormalization in constructing a modified energy.
 The analysis of the Benjamin-Ono equation \cite{TV} is another example, where we need to use renormalizations even for regular solutions, but in a much more perturbative manner as compared to the analysis in this paper.

 In the study of the transport of $\mu_s$ under the flow of \eqref{KG-sys}, we pass to the limit $N\rightarrow\infty$ in the truncated model:

 \noi where $\pi_N$ denotes the Dirichlet projector onto the frequencies $\{|n| \leq N\}$.
 Then, it is easy to see that the low frequency part $E(\pi_N u, \pi_N v)$ of the energy and the truncated energy: